speckdrumm/speckdrumm.github.io/_posts/2019-04-26-demo-authoring.md

 to the demo tool.

 A package may contain the following components:
 * Properties - Serializable values that may influence the behavior of the package.
-Accessible to the user via the options menu and comparable to Visual Studio's Tools->Options dialog.
+Package properties are accessible to the user via the options menu which is similar to Visual Studio's Tools->Options dialog.
 * Editor Factories - A set of factories that provide new editors to the tool.
 * Project Factories - A set of factories that provide new projects to the tool.
-Any project may influence the set of available project items, tool windows and come with extra context information.
+Any project may influence the set of available project items and come with extra contextual information.
 * Project Item Factories - A set of factories that support addition of a specific kind of item to a project.
 * Property Designer Factories - These components add new ways to visualize values in the built-in property grid.
 * Context Menu Commands - These commands can extend the application context menu or the solution explorer.
 * System Services - An addition to Bart's internal service system.
-Services can be retrieved by interface and are automatically integrated with the built in dependency injection mechanism to support multiple schemes of automatic service injection. *Bart does not use singletons*.
+Services can be retrieved by interface and are automatically integrated with the built in dependency injection mechanism to support multiple schemes of automatic service injection. *Bart does not use singletons and dependency injection is used everywhere*.
 * Named Pipe handlers - These are extensions to the generic named pipe server that comes built in.
 As it is today we use named pipes to speed up our scene importing workflow (one-click import) and push C# compilation requests from generated Visual Studio projects containing demos scripts.